joeblynch/webgl2-game-of-life/README.md

 WebGL2 Conway's Game of Life
 ============================

 This is my take on Conway's Game of Life.
-The main features were originally written in JS 12/2018-01/2019, converted to WebGL shortly after, and then to WebGL2 to allow for multiple outputs from the main shader.
+The main additional features were originally written in JS 12/2018-01/2019, converted to WebGL shortly after, and then to WebGL2 to allow for multiple outputs from the main shader.

+If you'd like to jump into the code, all the interesting stuff happens in [this shader](./shaders/gol-step.frag).

 ## Additional Features